chjj/n64/README.md

 With mixed types, the left operand will cast the right operand to its sign.

-With the `n`-suffix methods, numbers passed into them will either be cast to 32 bit integers.
+With the `n`-suffix methods, numbers passed into them will be cast to 32 bit integers.
 If the left had operand is signed, the number is cast to an `int32_t`, if unsigned, the number is cast to an `uint32_t`.

 ### Examples